Eamon Bulfin: Later life, death and legacy

-Bulfin remained at The Southern Cross until 1940 when he returned to Ireland due to ill health.
-During his time there, he made many contacts within the Argentinean literary community that would later influence his work back home.
-After returning to Ireland he continued writing for several publications including The Irish Press and Interim Magazine before retiring in 1954.
+Bulfin worked at The Southern Cross newspaper until 1940 when he returned to Ireland due to ill health.
+During his time there, he made many contacts within the Argentine literary community who would later influence his work.
+After returning to Ireland he continued writing for publications including The Irish Press and Interim Magazine before retiring in 1954.

 During his later years, Bulfin was hesitant to discuss his involvement in revolutionary activities.
 However, he participated in public events in Offaly commemorating the fiftieth anniversary of the Easter rising.
-Afterward, he retired from farming and relocated to 6 Smith's Cottages in Donnybrook, Dublin.
+Afterwards he retired from farming and relocated to 6 Smith's Cottages in Donnybrook, Dublin.
 Bulfin died on Christmas Eve 1968, and is buried in Eglish churchyard near Birr, Co Offaly.
 Bulfin Road in Inchicore, Dublin 8 is named after him.
 Bulfin Club de Deportes Gaélicos GAA Club in Buenos Aires was named in honour of the links shared between Ireland and Argentina, represented by the Bulfin family.